CYPIAPT-LNDSE/goals-app/README.md

 ### About Grow

-Our [initial prototype](https://cypiapt-lndse.github.io/goals-app/) was built as part of a hackathon event hosted by Anna Freud Center and Founders and Coders.
+Our [initial prototype](https://cypiapt-lndse.github.io/goals-app/) was built as part of a hackathon event hosted by Anna Freud Centre and Founders and Coders.

 We chose the theme of growth, focussing on plants and vegetables like you might have in a garden.
 Each goal is represented by a choice of plant.
 The plant grows with progress.
 The user can review their overall progress based on an ecosystem of the plants they have grown.